rich7021/SpringBackUp/spring-security-basic-auth/README.md

 # Spring Security - Basic Authentication

+In this project, we should learn belows:

+- Spring Boot
+  - To initial schema and data with script
+- Spring Boot Web
+  - build a RESTFul APIs service
+- Spring Boot data jpa
+  - Integration with postgresql
+  - Kinds of operations
+- Spring Boot test

 ## Build Project and Import Spring Boot Web

 1. Import Spring Boot Web Starter in build.gradle
     ```gradle
     ext {
         springBootVersion = '2.0.2.RELEASE'